mountaineerbr/shellDatediff/README.md

 Note that `option -u` sets dates as UTC time and it influences how the underlying `C-code date` programme works.

-To test the shell built-in code for the ISO-8601 and UNIX times tamp processing and conversion without wrapping the `C-code date` programme, set `options -DD`.

 Setting the last argument of the command line to exactly `y`, `mo`, `w`, `d`, `m`, or `s` will print only the specified time frame result.

 Alternatively, set `options -vvv` to filter the main output layout for specific fields.